 It's in my thoughtful spots, a sycamore's shade on the tiny hillside college campus in the thick of the city’s frenetic swirl, but at the same time tucked quietly away from it all . . .

-. . . on the woefully underused benches in front of the flagship library, surrounded by architectural wonders at the city's intellectual heart . . .
+. . . on the woefully underused benches in front of the flagship library, flanked by architectural wonders at the city's intellectual core . . .

 . . . or posted at the end of the bar in one of the city's many quintessential dives, masked by neon beer logos, watching life pass outside the window in that quirky double-time manner of an early film reel.